Continuing our Crossroads Tournament Series –

-After any safety halt (ring-out, equipment failure, or grapple five (5) count), the Director will ask the judges if there was any scoring action before the halt.
+After any safety halt (ring-out, equipment failure, etc), the Director will ask the judges if there was any scoring action before the halt.
 If there was none, then the fighters will reset to their corners.
 The fight will then resume.

 Injuries during a Bout

 Fighters must act in a prudent and reasonable manner at all times in order to avoid injury to themselves, their opponents, tournament staff, and spectators.
 Any fighter who acts in an unsafe or malicious manner may receive a red card or be disqualified from further participation in the tournament at the discretion of the Tournament Administrators.

 No fighter, coach, or spectator will enter the arena to assist with an injury unless called for by the Director or Tournament Administrators.